Breaking News: FTC Bans Non-Competes in Employment Agreements

 What’s Next?

-While the rule is slated to go into effect in more than 120 days, it is all but guaranteed that the rule will be heavily challenged in court by a number of employers and organizations.
+While the rule is slated to go into effect on September 4th, 2024, it is all but guaranteed that the rule will be heavily challenged in court by a number of employers and organizations.
 Within hours of the FTC’s announcement, the U.S. Chamber of Commerce filed suit against the FTC in a Texas federal court in an attempt to block the rule.
 As the employer-worker relationship radically changes, individuals and companies will have to evaluate how the new rule impacts themselves personally.
 Employees should be mindful that they will still be liable for breaches of a non-compete occurring prior to the rule taking effect.
 If you have any questions or concerns on how this FTC rule affects your business, contracts, or yourself individually, please feel free to reach out to our office and have a consultation with one of our attorneys.

 EPGD Business Law is located in beautiful Coral Gables.
 Call us at (786) 837-6787, or contact us through the website to schedule a consultation.